xephora/Threat-Remediation-Scripts/Threat-Track/Mac-ChoziosiLoader/readme.md

 ## Description

 A new variant of ChoziosiLoader for Mac has been observed.
-The new variant was initially reported by twitter user @th3_protoCOL via Twitter post
+The new variant was initially reported by twitter user @th3_protoCOL via Twitter post.
+The victim is enticed into clicking into malvertisement, which leads to the victim downloading a MAC disk image (dmg file).
+Once the victim opens the malicious disk image, it mounts to disk, a malicious script is then executed which drops 3 LaunchAgents which loads ChoziosiLoader on login.
+The malicious script also downloads a malicious extension to the `tmp` directory of the system, this is malicious extension is then decompressed and ran with either Chrome or Safari.
+The LaunchAgent sets persistence to the Chrome or Safari extension so that if the Browser process killed, it will load the extension back onto the browser.
+The LaunchAgent also periodically downloads new extensions.
+The extension contains obfuscated Javascript code which forces the victim to periodically connect to a C2 server.
+The purpose of this malware campaign is to generate Ad Revenue money for the attacker.

 https://twitter.com/th3_protoCOL/status/1519362330244444160.